Bhagavad Gita Chapter 4 Verse 26 Meaning

 Available in 28 languages

-This verse from Chapter 4 of the Bhagavad Gita highlights a practical insight: Some again offer the organ of hearing and other senses as a sacrifice in the fire of restraint; others offer sound and other objects of the senses as a sacrifice in the fire of the senses.
+This verse carries the weight of lived truth.
+Some again offer the organ of hearing and other senses as a sacrifice in the fire of restraint; others offer sound and other objects of the senses as a sacrifice in the fire of the senses.
+In the context of the ancient lineage of yoga and how knowledge purifies the seeker, these words illuminate the principle of spiritual sacrifice from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team